nexforce/nexbot-privacy-policy/README.md

 We also employ persistent first-party cookies and certain third-party cookies to store preferences, simplify the use of our applications, facilitate A/B testing, and support analytics.

 A cookie is a piece of text that your browser saves.
 Cookies help remember login details and site preferences.
 They may also gather information such as your browser type, operating systemrvice into your use of our products.
-For instance, you might choose to connect your HubSpot account to your Copiloty by Nexforce account to access HubSpot information within Copiloty by Nexforce.
-Data transmitted through Copiloty by Nexforce to HubSpot will be stored by both Nexforce Global Corp and HubSpot.
+For instance, you might choose to connect your HubSpot account to your Nexbot by Nexforce account to access HubSpot information within Nexbot by Nexforce.
+Data transmitted through Nexbot by Nexforce to HubSpot will be stored by both Nexforce Global Corp and HubSpot.
-Nexforce Global Corp employees may assume your Copiloty by Nexforce account to deliver system diagnostics or assistance to you.
+Nexforce Global Corp employees may assume your Nexbot by Nexforce account to deliver system diagnostics or assistance to you.
 For example, if a bug arises that we identify and need to understand in your account, we will only access your account data with your explicit permission and to the extent necessary.
 We'll also inform you when this happens.
 We reserve the right to disclose your data to law enforcement, regulatory bodies, or legal counsel in compliance with any applicable law, regulation, subpoena, court order, legal process, or governmental request.
 In such circumstances, we will only share your data to the extent required and we will notify you unless we're legally prohibited from doing so.
 Data Protection
 The protection of your personal information is paramount to us.
 We take several measures to ensure your data is stored securely.
 This includes the use of encryption for data at rest and in transit, regular security audits and vulnerability scans, and training our staff in secure data handling practices.